mattaperkins/HamWaver/README.md

 This project is very beta and is currently under test among a small group of operators.
 As such the doco is fairly slim.
 See the original project at https://github.com/ggerganov/ggwave for other info.

+If you would like to test with us and you are in Sydney Give me a call on VK2RBV - Note that I will likely be pushing code many times a day  until I get some of the initital features tested.

 ## Building

 ### Dependencies for SDL-based examples